-When you’re new to competitive Rocket League, Rocket League rankings can be challenging to understand.
-Rocket League ranks and how they work are essential if you wish to show off your flying car football game skills.
+When you're new to competitive Rocket League, Rocket League rankings can be challenging to understand.
+Understanding Rocket League ranks is essential to show off your flying car football game skills.
 But not all competitive ranks are created equal.
-Rocket League’s ranks range from Supersonic Legend to Bronze.
+Rocket League's ranks range from Supersonic Legend to Bronze.

 Rocket League competitive playlists and ranks